-According to the 2023 Adoption-Friendly Workplace survey, on average, organizations provide \$14,831 in financial reimbursement per adoption.
+According to the 2024 Best Adoption-Friendly Workplace survey, on average, organizations provide \$16,422 in financial reimbursement for adoption costs.
 Some employers offer slightly higher reimbursement for employees who adopt children with special needs.

 The total cost of adoption depends on several factors.
 Private infant or international adoption might cost \$30,000 to \$60,000 or more.
-Foster care adoption typically costs \$0 to \$2,500, and financial support is available for families, including federal and state tax credits.
+Foster care adoption typically costs \$0 to \$5,000 in nominal fees and home studies, and financial support is available for families, including federal and state tax credits.
 In addition, subsidies follow most children in foster care until they are 18 or 21 years old.
 Assistance for college expenses of older youth is increasingly accessible as well.
 For more information about different types of adoption, view the Foundation's step-by-step guide to adoption.